webhintio/hint/packages/hint/docs/user-guide/concepts/hints.md

     }
     ```

-> [!NOTE]
-> For convenience, the previous code snippet uses the short name to refer to the hint package name.
+> **NOTE**: For convenience, the previous code snippet uses the short name to refer to the hint package name.

 The following example teaches you on how to use custom hints.
 To refer to custom hints, you must use the full package name.
 To use custom hints, perform the following steps:

 1. To add the `@myOrg/webhint-hint-clever-custom-audit` and `webhint-hint-another-example1` hints to your `package.json` file, run the following command.